vanallenlab/moalmanac-db/docs/sop.md

 - `pmid`, with the PubMed ID for the article, if it exists
 - `nct`, with the National Clinical Trial code if the article is related to a clinical trial.
 Otherwise this field may be left blank.

-The description for abstracts or journal articles should contain a few sentences briefing readers of the assertion(s) made in the publication.
+The description for journal articles should contain a few sentences briefing readers of the assertion(s) made in the publication.
 These will be displayed in the clinical actionability reports produced by the method.
 For example,
 > BRAF V600E mutations were associated with sensitivity to the BRAF inhibitor PLX-4032 in a study of 109 microdissected pancreatic ductal adenocarcinoma patients.

-The citation for abstracts or journal articles should follow the [American Medical Association (AMA)](https://owl.purdue.edu/owl/research_and_citation/ama_style/index.html) style format.
+The citation for journal articles should follow the [American Medical Association (AMA)](https://owl.purdue.edu/owl/research_and_citation/ama_style/index.html) style format.
 [Online tools](https://citation.crosscite.org/) exist to generate such citations from PubMed IDs, URLs, or DOIs, but please double check the entries.

 For example,
 > Witkiewicz AK, Mcmillan EA, Balaji U, et al. Whole-exome sequencing of pancreatic cancer defines genetic diversity and therapeutic targets.
 Nat Commun.
 2015;6:6744.